martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 with any other entity.

-By substituting the fingerprint of one peer for its own, an attacker is able to cause a (D)TLS connection to be established where one endpoint might make an incorrect assumption about the identity of its peer.
-The (D)TLS peer is not the same as the signaling peer.
+By substituting the fingerprint of one peer for its own, an attacker is able to cause a TLS connection to be established where one endpoint might make an incorrect assumption about the identity of its peer.
+The TLS peer is not the same as the signaling peer.

 The peer does not suffer any such confusion, resulting in each peer involved in